frenck/spook/documentation/integrations/script.md

 To resolve the raised issue, you can either remove the reference to the non-existing entity ID or fix the referenced entity ID.
 Spook will automatically remove the repair issue once the issue is fixed.

+### Unknown referenced actions

+Scripts are inspected for the use of actions.
+If a script is using an action that does not exist, Spook will raise a repair issue.
+The repairs issue raised will contain the name of the script and the action that is referenced but not found.

+To resolve the raised issue, you can either remove the reference to the non-existing action or restore the integration that provides the action.
+Spook will automatically remove the repair issue once the issue is fixed.

 ## Features requests, ideas, and support

 If you have an idea on how to further enhance this integration, for example, by adding a new action, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).